opacapp/multiline-collapsingtoolbar/README.md

 ## Usage
 The library's public API is identical to the version from the support library, so you can use it as a drop-in replacement.

+As the Design Support Library, it should be compatible with API 7 (Android 2.1) and above.

 XML layout example:
 ```xml